halogenjs/model/Readme.md

   Default Backbone models are [Active Record](http://en.wikipedia.org/wiki/Active_record_pattern).
 You have a resource and you can do CRUD operations on it and that's great.
 "Getting your truth out of the DOM" is true and rich, complex client-side applications can be built.

   The problem is for REST Level 3 - Hypermedia documents - Backbone's simple CRUD model isn't enough.
-You load a resource, and that resource can have many related uris (For example a 'book' resource may contain a link to the related 'author' resource), it can have other resources embedded within it (e.g, our 'book' resource could have 'pages' embedded) and finally it could have hypermedia controls to interact with that resource __that do not point to the same uri as the original resource__.
-For example, our 'book' resource may have a control to add a page, and a page may have a control to delete itself from the book and so on.
+You load a resource, and that resource can have many related uris (For example a 'book' resource may contain a link to the related 'author' resource), it can have other resources embedded within it (e.g, our 'book' resource could have 'pages' embedded) and finally it could have hypermedia commands to interact with that resource __that do not point to the same uri as the original resource__.
+For example, our 'book' resource may have a command to add a page, and a page may have a command to delete itself from the book and so on.

   Rich REST level 3 Hypermedia APIs become, in effect, a complete expression of your application in their own right.

-  __Hyperbone__ extends the flip out of Backbone to attempt to support HAL properly, to make building client-side applications consuming Hypermedia APIs as painless as possible.
+  __Hyperbone__ extends Backbone to attempt to support HAL properly, to make building client-side applications consuming Hypermedia APIs as painless as possible.
 It's more opinionated than standard Backbone (out of necessity), but as this is a modular framework you only use the modules you need and that fit with the way you work.

   To this end, the roadmap for Hyperbone is as follows:

   - __Hyperbone Model__ : Nested Backbone models that support Hypermedia natively, supporting uri templates, rels, controls and embedded resources
-  - __Hyperbone Form__ : Generating two-way bound HTML forms from JSON Controls.
   - __Hyperbone View__ : Binding Hyperbone Models to the DOM
+  - __Hyperbone View Command Extensions__ : Binding _commands to the DOM
   - __Hyperbone IO__ : HTTP and Web Socket interactions for Hyperbone Models.
   - __Hyperbone App__ : Convention based routing

-  Currently the first two have been completed, App has been stubbed out.
-Work is progressing on View.
+  Currently the first two have been completed.

 ## WARNING!

   To remove the jQuery dependency and because Models in Hyperbone are not Active Records, the .sync() and .fetch() functionality has been stripped out.
-Changes to models are via controls, which are forms that are submitted to a server.
+Changes to models are via commands, which are forms that are submitted to a server.
 HTTP interactions will be handled by the IO module (in development)

 ## Features